IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

   HTTP/1.1
 Host: server.example.com
 ```
+**Figure 3.71.4.1.1-4: Example Authorization Request**

 If the access request is granted (by the user or some other access policy), the Authorization Server issues an authorization code.

-The Authorization Server SHALL redirect the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
-The response parameter SHALL be as follows:
+The Authorization Server shall redirect the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
+The response parameter shall be as follows:

 - *code* (REQUIRED): The authorization code generated by the Authorization Server.